Pecan Pumpkin Dessert

 - 1 carton (12 ounces) frozen whipped topping, thawed

-- Spritz a 13x9-in. baking dish with cooking spray; line it with parchment paper.
+- Spritz a 13x9-in. baking dish with cooking spray; line it with parchment.
 Set aside.

 - In a large bowl, beat the pumpkin, milk, sugar, eggs and vanilla until well blended.
 Pour into prepared pan.
 Sprinkle with cake mix and drizzle with butter.
 Sprinkle with pecans.